arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.02.16
+The Double ShackBurger at Shake Shack (cheeseburger with lettuce, tomatoes, Shack sauce) costs $8.09 at the West Hollywood location at the time this is being written.
+Compare this to a Double-Double at In-N-Out, which currently costs $3.60.
+Author's note: the ShackBurger is *delicious*.

 ### 10.01.16
 The coupon collector's problem goes as follows.
 There is a jar with *N* unique coupons.
 You are a collector.
 Each turn, you draw one coupon from the jar; after